denalisk/powerbi-docs/powerbi-docs/connect-data/service-datasets-copy-reports.md

 ---
 # Copy reports from other workspaces

 When you find a report you like in a workspace or an app, you can make a copy of it and save it to a different workspace.
-Then you can modify your copy of the report, adding or deleting visuals and other elements.
+Then you can modify your copy of the report, adding or deleting visuals and other elements, without affecting the visuals in the original report.
 You don't have to worry about creating the data model.
 It's already created for you.
 And it's much easier to modify an existing report than it is to start from scratch.
 However, when you make an app from your workspace, sometimes you can't publish your copy of the report in the app.
 See [Considerations and limitations in the article "Use datasets across workspaces"](service-datasets-across-workspaces.md#considerations-and-limitations) for details.

 ## Prerequisites